A Long-Term Review: The Fujinon XF 16-55mm f/2.8 Workhorse

 Fujinon XF 16-55mm f2.8 R LM WR lens

-One thing, though, I’m reviewing this lens as a non-technical shooter.
-I’ve learned by doing, not by studying.
-And I also shoot RAW only, and I cannot remember the last time I took a JPEG.
-Have I ever taken one of those?
-No, not for many years.
+I’m reviewing this lens as a non-technical shooter—I learned by doing, not by studying.
+My file type of choice is RAW; I can’t remember the last time I even considered shooting a JPEG.

 • Mount Type: Fujifilm X